 Increase knowledge of core data technologies to become more self-sufficient, automated and generally ready to leverage technology advances to optimize data model processes.

 Collaborate with other business functions to determine gaps in critical financial insights, including an analysis of any internal or external forces that necessitate data changes.

 Of course, that well-planned data management workflow won’t mean much if other parts of the company are not on board or simply not aware of the evolving D&A best practices.
 Here again, finance can advance its own teams’ capabilities while evangelizing to the enterprise as a whole.

-Our KPMG teams have seen a number of common traits in companies that successfully optimize the entire organization for D&A enablement—starting with finance in a leading role.
+Our KPMG teams have seen a number of common traits in companies that successfully optimize the entire organization for D&A enablement—starting with finance in an influential and often leading role.